Relating categorical dimensions in topology and symplectic geometry: Rouquier dimension via embeddings

 becomes a quasi-equivalence.
 On the other hand, as discussed at the beginning of this section, the Rouquier dimension of a cotangent bundle of $M$ equipped with a subanalytic stop is at most the dimension of $M$ and hence

 which proves the claim. \end{proof}

 \begin{remark} The condition in \cref{prop: embedding_upper_bound} that the Lagrangian distribution is a trivial vector bundle arises due to the fact that Ganatra, Pardon, Shende \cite{ganatra2018sectorial} only prove that the Fukaya category is invariant under untwisted stabilization; see \cite[Remark 7.8]{ganatra2018microlocal}.
 Hence if the Fukaya category were known to be invariant under twisted stabilization, then the triviality condition in \cref{prop: embedding_upper_bound} could be dropped.
-Alternatively, as noted in Remark 7.8 \cite{ganatra2018sectorial}, the sheaf-theoretic analogs of the wrapped Fukaya category are known to be invariant under twisted stabilization and hence \cref{prop: embedding_upper_bound} would hold in those settings without any triviality condition.
-Therefore by either assuming the twisted stabilization invariance or working with microlocal sheaves the following argument provides an upper bound of $2n+1$ of the Rouquier dimension for any Weinstein domain with a polarization.
+Alternatively, as noted in \cite[Remark 7.8]{ganatra2018microlocal}, the sheaf-theoretic analogs of the wrapped Fukaya category are known to be invariant under twisted stabilization and hence \cref{prop: embedding_upper_bound} would hold in those settings without any triviality condition.
+Therefore, by either assuming the twisted stabilization invariance or working with microlocal sheaves the following argument provides an upper bound of $2n+1$ of the Rouquier dimension for any Weinstein domain with a polarization.

-Observe that there is a strict inclusion $i: (X, \lambda_X) \hookrightarrow (T^*X, \lambda_{std})$ given by $i(x) = (x, \lambda_X(x))$, i.e. taking the graph of the Liouville form.
+Observe that there is a strict inclusion $i: (X, \lambda_X) \hookrightarrow (T^*X, \lambda_{std})$ given by $i(x) = (x, \lambda_X(x))$, i.e., taking the graph of the Liouville form.
 The symplectic normal bundle of this embedding has a Lagrangian distribution given by the Lagrangian distribution on $X$ (which may not be a trivial vector bundle).
 Then applying \cref{prop: embedding_upper_bound}, we obtain an upper bound of $\dim(X) +1 = 2n+1$, under these assumptions.

-Finally, we remark that if $X$ arises from SYZ mirror symmetry without discriminant locus, it carries a Lagrangian distribution, so this argument provides a bound similar to $\Rdim(D^b\Coh(\check X))\leq \dim(\check X)$ proven by Rouquier. \end{remark}
+Finally, we remark that if $X$ arises from SYZ mirror symmetry without discriminant locus, it carries a Lagrangian distribution, so this argument provides a bound slightly weaker than $\Rdim(D^b\Coh(\check X))\leq 2\dim(\check X)$ proven by Rouquier \cite[Proposition 7.9]{rouquier2008dimensions}. \end{remark}

 \begin{remark} Eliashberg and Gromov \cite{eliashberg1992embeddings} proved that any Stein (and hence Weinstein) domain $X$ of real dimension $2n$ admits a proper holomorphic embedding into $\mathbb{C}^{3/2 n +1} \cong T^*\mathbb{R}^{3/2 n +1}$, and hence admits a proper strict embedding, after Weinstein homotopy of $X$.
 However, their result does not make any conclusions about the symplectic normal bundle. \end{remark}